What are you looking for?

 Etosha National Park, Namibia

 Etosha, renowned for its vast salt pan, hosts a significant number of elephants adapted to the arid environment.
-These elephants have unique physical characteristics, including a sometimes lighter skin color due to the white dust of the pan.
+These elephants have unique physical characteristics, including a sometimes lighter skin colour due to the white dust of the pan.

 Desert adapted elephants in Etosha National Park, Namibia